Program director

 Lamitra Baez

 The Master of Science degree in communication sciences and disorders offers preparation for careers in the professional practice of speech-language pathology.
 It provides a basis for graduate study and research at a more advanced level and encourages growth towards independence.
-The clinical services of the department, Loma Linda University Medical Center, and affiliated practicum sites provide opportunity for supervised clinical experiences that represent the breadth and depth of the profession in a variety of settings.
+Clinical services of the department, Loma Linda University Medical Center, and other affiliated practicum sites provide opportunity for supervised clinical experiences that represent the breadth and depth of the profession in a variety of settings.

 Upon completion of the Master of Science degree, graduates are eligible to: